itsAmirAhani/CS-458-Project2/README.md

 - The FastAPI server will run at **http://0.0.0.0:8000**.
 - Open **http://localhost:8000/docs** to view the API documentation.

+Verify the API:
+Open your browser and go to http://localhost:8000/docs to view the interactive API documentation (Swagger UI).
+Test endpoints like /login and /survey to ensure the backend is working.
+Troubleshooting
+If the server fails to start, ensure all dependencies are installed correctly and there are no port conflicts (e.g., port 8000 is already in use).
+Check the terminal output for error messages, such as missing dependencies or database issues.

 ---
 ### **2️⃣ Mobile App (Flutter)**
 #### **Setup**